fdu-3307/exp2b_HelloArray/README.md

 - short cut to declare & construct(allocate memory) & initialize elements of an array in 1 line (MainEntry)
 - have array of primitives or Classes (i.e objects) (MainEntry)
 - passed array reference (MainEntry.strArrayPassedByReference)
-- multi dimensional arrays
+- multi dimensional arrays ((MainEntry.main)
-- foreach loop on arrays
+- foreach loop on arrays ((MainEntry.main)
-- "variable inputs" to methods gets passed in as array
+- "variable inputs" to methods gets passed in as array (MainEntry.average)

 ## Setup dependencies
 Make sure on your machine, you have;